Leen2025/holbertonschool-hbnb/README.md

 The high-level architecture follows a multi-layered design that separates concerns for better modularity and maintainability.

+## The Three Layers of Our API

 - **Presentation Layer (API):**
   Handles incoming HTTP requests, validates input, and delegates tasks to the Business Logic Layer.
+Handles incoming requests and outgoing responses via the API.
+It acts as the interface between the client and the application's core logic.

 - **Business Logic Layer:**
   Contains the core application logic and domain models.
 Acts as a mediator between the API and Persistence layers.
+Core processing and decision-making component of the application.
+Here, rules such as user authentication, data validation, and business workflows are implemented.
 - **Persistence Layer (Database):**
   Manages direct access to the data sources.
 Encapsulates all the logic for saving and retrieving data.
+Initially file-based, storing and retrieving data for the application.
+This layer interacts directly with the storage mechanism (e.g., files) to manage the application's data.
 ### Design Pattern Used: Facade Pattern

 The **Facade** in the Business Logic Layer simplifies interactions between the API and the underlying subsystems (e.g., repositories).